 The Center is located in Palazzo Puteano, former seat of the "Collegio Puteano".
 The Collegio was founded in 1604 by Carlo Antonio Dal Pozzo, Archibishop of Pisa, who obtained a perpetual lease for the palace from the Order of Santo Stefano.
 Recently the "Fondazione Collegio Puteano" headed by the Rector of the University of Pisa, has entrusted the Scuola Normale Superiore with the palace.
 The palace is an integral part of Piazza dei Cavalieri, which was designed by Giorgio Vasari in 1561 for Cosimo I de' Medici.
 It has been recently restored and renovated by the Scuola Normale Superiore.

-The Center has a Council, composed of two professors from the Scuola Normale, two professors from the University, and one professor from the Scuola Sant'Anna, these members being named by the directors and rectors of the respective institutions.
-Presently the Council is composed of: Calogero Oddo as representative of the Scuola Sant'Anna, Carlo Petronio and Franco Turini as representatives of the University of Pisa, and Stefano Marmi and Angelo Vistoli as representatives of the Scuola Normale Superiore.
+The Center has a Council, composed of two professors from the Scuola Normale, two professors from the University of Pisa, and one professor from the Scuola Sant'Anna, these members being named by the directors and rectors of the respective institutions.
+Presently the Council is composed of: Antonio De Simone as representative of the Scuola Sant'Anna, Carlo Petronio and Matteo Novaga as representatives of the University of Pisa, and Andrea Malchiodi and Angelo Vistoli as representatives of the Scuola Normale Superiore.

 The Center has a Scientific Committee, composed of five to eight scientists of international reputation, these being named jointly by the Director of the Scuola Normale, the Rector of the University of Pisa, and the Director of the Scuola Sant'Anna.
 Presently the Committee is formed by Jean Pierre Bourguignon (IHES, Bures-sur-Yvette), Luis Caffarelli (University of Texas, Austin), Stefan Hildebrandt (University of Bonn), Alan Kirman (Groupement de Recherche en Economie Quantitative, Marseille), Richard Schoen (Stanford University), Jean-Christophe Yoccoz (Collège de France, Paris).